About Broadmoor Nature Camp

 At Broadmoor Nature Camp, discovery takes center stage.
 Campers are encouraged to explore and appreciate the natural world.
 Through hands-on learning, they come to understand their place in nature as well as the importance of preserving it.

-On the first day of each session, campers gather together in a Welcome Circle to share ideas for how they can collectively create a great camp experience by respecting themselves, each other, and nature.
+From the very first day of each session, campers gather together in a Welcome Circle to share ideas for how they can collectively create a great camp experience by respecting themselves, each other, and nature.

 A Day at Camp